Animal Care in Bolivia followed by Conservation in Peru

 We recommend 3 weeks on each project

-- feeding and caring for the animals
+- caring for injured, mistreated, or abandoned animals

-Then travel to our Peru Conservation project, where you get to live in the heart of the Amazon rainforest- the world's largest tropical rainforest and a hot spot for biodiversity.
+Then travel to our Peru Conservation project, where you get to live in the heart of the Amazon rainforest - the world's largest tropical rainforest and a hot spot for biodiversity.
 Volunteers will live at our Taricaya Lodge and Research Center.
 At Taricaya, volunteers help with continuing projects that take a holistic, community-oriented approach to environmental conservation, including:

 - Biodiversity studies/Wildlife observations: Volunteers bird watch from canopy platforms throughout the reserve and use motion-sensor cameras.
 All the information is gathered and processed to better develop conservation tactics.